 18.6 If any Loss (meaning any loss, spill, discharge or release of Products) occurs, Buyer or Seller immediately shall notify all appropriate Governmental Authorities, including, but not limited to, the U.S. Coast Guard, state government agencies, the vessel master or representative, and the loading or discharge terminal (if such Loss occurs within the proximity of the terminal).
 Buyer and Seller shall take all reasonable steps to encourage the legally responsible party(ies), including, but not limited to, the vessel owner or operator and the terminal, to take all necessary and appropriate measures to prevent or mitigate actual or threatened pollution damage.
 Buyer and Seller shall fully cooperate with the demands and requests of any Governmental Authority, including any demands for information regarding the Loss.
 Should liability for the costs of containment, cleanup or costs associated with natural resources damages be imposed upon either Buyer or Seller as a consequence of a Loss, or should such liability be asserted against either Buyer or Seller in connection with any legal proceeding, the other Party agrees to make all reasonable efforts to cooperate in assisting the Party against whom liability is imposed or asserted to obtain reimbursement from the legally responsible party(ies) or from any available domestic or foreign environmental or oil spill trust fund.
 Each Party's obligations pursuant to this Section shall survive the termination of this Agreement.

-18.7 Upon the expiration of the Parties' sales and purchase obligations under this Agreement, within sixty (60) days: (a) Buyer shall pay Seller any monies, costs, expenses or other sums due and owing Seller; (b) any corrections or adjustments to payments previously made to either Party shall be determined; and (c) Seller shall pay Buyer any refunds due.
+18.7 Upon the expiration of the Parties' sale, purchase or exchange obligations under this Agreement, within sixty (60) days: (a) each Party shall pay the other any monies, costs, expenses or other sums due and owing; (b) any corrections or adjustments to payments previously made to either Party shall be determined; and (c) any refunds due by one Party to other shall be paid.

 18.8 All indemnity and payment obligations shall survive the termination of this Agreement.